Pash10g/MUG2610/README.md

 Disclaimer
 ----------

 This software is not supported by [MongoDB, Inc.](http://www.mongodb.com) under any of their commercial support subscriptions or otherwise.
-Any usage of mtools is at your own risk.
+Any usage of MUG2610 is at your own risk.